+1 ISO/IEC Directives, Part 2 - Rules for the Structure and Drafting of International Standards defines a standard as

+^{...} a document, established by consensus and approved by a recognized body, that provides for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.

+2 See HSSC and IRCC Terms of Reference and Rules of Procedure.
-2.1.5 If not already specified by an external or higher IHO authority, the transition timeline should be defined as part of the standard change approval process by the proposer.

-2.1.6 In exceptional cases (for example, those affecting safety of navigation), it may be necessary to make recommendations for immediate change to standards and systems to the relevant authorities.
+- 2.1.4 If standard changes are required for functional improvement rather than initiated by a compelling and urgent need to maintain safety of navigation, then the previously approved edition must be allowed to continue to be used for a transition phase, taking the limited accessibility of seaborne equipment into account where applicable. - 2.1.5 If not already specified by an external or higher IHO authority, the transition timeline should be defined as part of the standard change approval process by the proposer. - 2.1.6 In exceptional cases (for example, those affecting safety of navigation), it may be necessary to make recommendations for immediate change to standards and systems to the relevant authorities.
 This may be achieved through shortening the normal time frames for submission and consideration of proposals for changes, including endorsement and approval.
-However, such a procedure should be understood as the last resort in urgent cases.

-2.1.7 The principles of a recognized project management system for all procedural steps of a conducted standard change should be followed.

-2.1.8 All interested parties should be encouraged to continuously improve IHO standards.
-Constructive feedback should therefore be provided for all proposals - even in cases of rejection.
+However, such a procedure should be understood as the last resort in urgent cases. - 2.1.7 The principles of a recognized project management system for all procedural steps of a conducted standard change should be agreed between interested parties beforehand. - 2.1.8 All interested parties should be encouraged to continuously improve IHO standards.
+Constructive feedback should therefore be provided for all proposals even in cases of rejection.